 Symbister House dominates the harbour entrance.
-The former laird’s house (a grade B listed building) was built from Nesting granite in 1823.
+The former laird’s house (a grade-B listed building) was built from Nesting granite in 1823.
 In the 1960s the house became the local school.
 Secondary-age pupils still attend the refurbished Symbister House while a new primary school opened in 1993.
 Community halls at Symbister and Isbister and the youth centre at Livister put on events through the year.
 Teas are served in Symbister Hall on most Sundays through the summer.

 Whalsay has been inhabited since 3000 BC.
 Yoxie House, on the east of the island, was at one time believed to be a Neolithic temple but is now thought to be the site of a large farmhouse.
 Two Bronze Age burnt mounds are near Sandwick Loch in the southwest.
 The locally-named Broch of Huxter, on the isle within the Loch of Huxter, is actually the remains of an Iron Age fort.
 Viking implements found at Isbister are in the Shetland Museum.

 Among the wildlife to be spotted are red-throated divers which can be seen on the inland lochs, and wading birds at Houb, near the church at Brough.
 Many migrants pass through on their journeys elsewhere too.

-For yachting information see www.shetland.gov.uk/ports/yachting/symbister.asp.
+For yachting information see shetland.org/visit/do/outdoors/sail.

 The ro-ro ferry sails from Laxo (Vidlin).
-Bookings to 01595 745804; ferry information 01595 743973; timetables at www.shetland.gov.uk/ferries.
+Bookings to 01595 745804; ferry information 01595 743973; timetables at shetland.gov.uk/ferries.
 Under certain weather conditions sailings leave from Vidlin pier.

 Visit The Shetland Times Bookshop for a selection of books, maps, guides and gifts.